marenz2569/hausbus/README.md

 - output
 - pwm
 - tick (Will be executed every 1ms.
 Do not use variable names a, b and c.)
+- code (Add your own function to the c file.)

 ## Debugging